 Cornell Law School can send up to four students each academic year (either Fall or Spring semesters) to Keio.
 However, the spring semester is available for 2Ls only.
-Students who are not fluent in Japanese would need to attend the Spring semester, which offers a larger array of English-language courses.
-Please note the dates of the Keio academic calendar, which are not coterminus with Cornell's calendar.
+Students who are not fluent in Japanese would need to attend the Spring semester, which offers a larger array of English-language courses offered as it varies from year to year.

 Language of Instruction: Japanese, but with limited course offerings in English.

 Location: Founded in 1858, Keio University is a comprehensive academic enterprise with five major campuses in Japan, along with a number of affiliated academic institutions on or near these campuses.
 In addition, Keio University also operates a high school in New York.
 The Keio Law School is located in Tokyo.
 “Since its inception, Keio University has continued to pursue founder Yukichi Fukuzawa's spirit of jitsugaku, one should not just acquire information from book learning, but one should learn from real-life experiences in order to apply viable solutions to actual problems.
 Keio continues to pursue jitsugaku today, fostering forward-looking thinkers at its five major campuses.”

 For the entire curriculum, which is offered in Japanese, see the English-language site.

 The following courses (approximately the equivalent of nine Cornell credits) have been offered in English:

 There also will be a number of two-credit independent study programs that would allow a student with some Japanese language skills to do a paper with a Japanese law professor.

 Please see Keio’s English-language website.